 The three months work experience requirement applies to Vocational Education and Training (VET) and Higher Education graduates, regardless of which occupation list they are applying under.
 Previously VET graduates applying for an occupation on the Supplementary Skilled List were required to have 12 months’ skilled work experience in South Australia.

 Some occupations have a requirement for international graduates of South Australia to be working in their field for the last 12 months in South Australia.
 Immigration South Australia says this requirement has been expanded to include international graduates who have been working for the last 6 months in their field in a country region of South Australia.

 International graduates of South Australia accessing a work experience waiver via achieving Proficient English or Proficient Plus overall will now only be eligible to apply for a 489 provisional visa.

-Immigration SA says this change is to encourage an ongoing commitment to South Australia, as this group is yet to achieve skilled employment in the state.
+Immigration SA says this change of provider Melbourne is to encourage an ongoing commitment to South Australia, as this group is yet to achieve skilled employment in the state.

 For the majority of occupations in which an onshore applicant can access a 190 permanent visa, this will be available to international graduates currently working for the last three months in a skilled occupation in South Australia.